 2) Short Flirty Dresses

 If you try to wear combat boots without giving your outfit a feminine touch, you a going to look like you are wearing a military costume.
-It’s the contrast of the feminine and the masculine that you need to pull off this look.
+It’s the contrast between the feminine and the masculine that you need to pull off this look.
 One easy solution to counteract the macho feel is to wear a very feminine dress is popular to wear with combat boots.
 Pick something that is soft, light, flowy and has movement.
 Florals work well to create a contrast.
 Pair your pretty dress with tights and lace-up combat boots.

 3) A Maxi Dress or Skirt